CraftKontrol/AI_Agents/CKGenericApp/platforms/desktop/AI_CONTEXT.md

 **Issue:** App windows not injecting API keys
 - **Cause:** `injectAPIKeys()` not called or wrong timing
 - **Fix:** Call after `webContents.did-finish-load` event

+**Issue:** "Network location provider at 'https://www.googleapis.com/' : Returned error code 403."
+- **Cause:** Chromium geolocation provider needs a Google API key when any webview calls `navigator.geolocation`.
+- **Fix:** Provide a Google Geolocation API key (or reuse Google STT/TTS key) so `GOOGLE_API_KEY` can be set; you can also set the `GOOGLE_API_KEY` env var before launch if you prefer external configuration.

 ---